 1978: The stage adaptation of Harry Nilsson’s 1970 album The Point opened in London at the Mermaid Theatre starring two of Nilsson’s longtime friends, Davy Jones and Mickey Dolenz of the Monkees.
 An additional role was created specifically for Dolenz so he could share the stage with Jones.
 The musical closed by the end of February and an original cast album was released in the UK by MCA Records in January.

-1980: Pat Benatar debuted on the Billboard Hot 100 chart with “Heartbreaker,” which later peaked at #23.
+1980: Pat Benatar debuted on the Billboard Hot 100 chart with “Heartbreaker,” the third single from her first album, In the Heat of the Night.
+The single later peaked at #23.